 He moved toward me, and I advanced toward him.
 Noble Judge Nino—what delight was mine when I saw you were not among the damned!

-See below for an attached breakdown of the canto’s four narrative sections to which I have added the basic thematic connectors between sections; there are many other recalls between the four building blocks that you can add.
+In the above outline of the canto’s four narrative sections, I have added only the basic thematic connectors between sections; there are many other thematic recalls between the four narrative building blocks.

 Women and gender issues abound in this canto, on a spectrum that runs from Mary to Eve.
 Featured, in between those extremes, are the female relatives of Nino Visconti, in particular his remarried wife Beatrice d’Este.
 Nino indulges in essentializing regret for the fickleness of females, who forget a man once he is no longer present to touch her: